-- At least 75 hours must occur in-person (1:1) - At least 25 hours may occur using synchronous video technology (1:1)

-The remaining mentoring hours may occur in-person or using synchronous or asynchronous methodologies without the participant being the primary individual completing non-clinical practice area tasks.

-2.2.3 Fellowship Program Hours: The program offers a comprehensive curriculum that meets minimum required hours within the program's defined area of practice.
-Fellowship programs require participants to complete a minimum of 1,000 total program hours including 150 educational hours (e.g., didactic, journal club, research, etc.) and 850 practice hours within the defined area of practice (e.g., leadership, faculty job activities) inclusive of 150 hours of 1:1 mentoring throughout the program.
+- At least 100 of the 150 mentoring hours must be in-person (1:1) - The remaining mentoring hours may occur in-person or using synchronous or asynchronous methodologies. - 2.2.3 Fellowship Program Hours: The program offers a comprehensive curriculum that meets minimum required hours within the program's area of practice.
+Fellowship programs require participants to complete a minimum of 1,000 total program hours including 150 educational hours and 850 patient-care clinic hours inclusive of 150 hours of 1:1 mentoring throughout the program.

-The participant is the primary individual completing non-clinical practice area tasks for 75 hours of the minimum 150 mentoring hours.
-Of these 75 hours:
+The participant is the primary patient/client care provider for 75 of the minimum 150 mentoring hours.